What is an Applicant Tracking System?

 When used correctly, interview scorecards can also prevent adverse impact or discrimination claims from happening because they are a fair way to evaluate candidates.

-Another thing to consider is that everything on an interview scorecard is directly related to the role you are hiring for.
+Another thing to consider is that everything on an interview scorecard sheet is directly related to the role you are hiring for.
 By only measuring the things that matter, you can collect better data and make better hiring decisions.

 For panel interviewing, standardizing the rating process makes it easy to compare scores.
 Diverse opinions and scores then open up the discussion about who should move forward and why.